-Too often people stumble into the holidays after a death believing things can stay the same.
-Some passively assume everything will work out, while others believe if they try hard enough to be positive and maintain tradition that PEOPLE WILL ENJOY THEMSELVES DANG IT.
+Too often, people stumble into the holidays after a death believing things can stay the same.
+Some passively assume everything will work out, while others think if they try hard enough to be positive and maintain old traditions that PEOPLE WILL ENJOY THEMSELVES, DANG IT.

 I hope these approaches work out for some, but I can promise you they won’t suffice for all.

-I hate to be grinch, but even if you manage to rebuild your tradition to the closest approximation possible, there will still be sadness.
-Don’t forget the immortal words of the King Elvis Presley…
+The truth is, even if you manage to rebuild your tradition to the closest approximation possible, there will still be sadness.
+The “King” Elvis Presley said it best:

 “And when those blue snowflakes start falling